-A Programme
+A. Programme

-The Double Degree program with Universidad Autónoma de Madrid includes 258 credits; It is spread over four years of study.
-The programme is compiled in such a way that students can meet the requirements of both the bachelor's programme of the European Law School (Maastricht University) and the Grado en Derecho (Universidad Autónoma de Madrid).
-If the student completes the programme with good results, they are awarded the Bachelor of Laws (LLM) in European Law School by Maastricht University and the Grado en Derecho by Universidad Autónoma de Madrid.
+The double degree programme with Universidad Autónoma de Madrid includes 270 credits; It is spread over four years of study.
+The programme is compiled in such a way that students can meet the requirements of both the European Law School bachelor programme at Maastricht University and the Grado en Derecho at Universidad Autónoma de Madrid.
+If the student successfully completes the programme, they are awarded the Bachelor of Laws (LLB) in European Law School by Maastricht University and the Grado en Derecho by Universidad Autónoma de Madrid.

-Students selected by Maastricht University study in Maastricht the first two years and in Madrid the last two years.
-Students selected by Universidad Autónoma de Madrid study in Madrid the first two years and in Maastricht the last two years.

-Participating students meet the requirements for the European Law School bachelor's programme as follows, as specified in article 10 of these regulations:

-- a.
-The components of the programme referred to in Article 10.1 and Article 2a to f, h and i are mandatory components.
-The students selected in Madrid are granted an exemption for the Substantive Criminal Law course based on the 'Introducción al derecho penal (6 credits)' and 'Derecho penal, parte especial (6 credits)' courses passed in Madrid. - b.
-The Comparative Administrative Law course, as referred to in article 10.2 g is mandatory. - c.
-As part of the electives, as referred to in article 10.2 j, the following courses are taken during the two years in Maastricht: Comparative Civil Procedure, European Company Law, Legal Philosophy.
+- 2 Students selected by Maastricht University study the first two years in Maastricht and the last two years in Madrid.
+Students selected by Universidad Autónoma de Madrid study the first two years in Madrid and the last two years in Maastricht. - 3 Participating students meet the requirements for the European Law School bachelor programme as follows, as specified in article 10 of these regulations: - a) The components of the programme referred to in Article 10.1 and Article 2a to i and k are mandatory components.
+The students selected in Madrid are granted an exemption for the course Substantive Criminal Law based on the 'Introducción al derecho penal (6 credits)' and 'Derecho penal, parte especial (6 credits)' courses passed in Madrid. - b) As part of the electives, as referred to in article 10.2 j, the following courses are taken during the two years in Maastricht: Comparative Civil Procedure, European Company Law, Legal Philosophy.
 The rest of the electives, amounting to 42 credits, are taken during the 'Study Abroad at Universidad Autónoma de Madrid'.
-This study abroad includes some of the courses taken in Madrid as part of the Double Degree programme. - d.
-The bachelor's essay referred to in article 10.2 k serves as the conclusion of the Madrid programme as well.
-It is supervised and assessed by both a Maastricht and Madrid member of staff.

-The Maastricht rules and procedures apply to the components followed in Maastricht and the Madrid rules and procedures apply to the components followed in Madrid.

-B Application and selection (only applicable to students starting the programme in Maastricht)

-Applications for the Double Degree programme can be made in December of the second course year.
-Only students who are on schedule in their bachelor's studies are eligible.
+This study abroad entails the courses taken in Madrid as part of the double degree programme. - c) To complete the European Law School bachelor programme, the student must complete the bachelor essay referred to in article 10.2.k.
+The student may be required to complete an additional final work to complete the requirements of the Grado en Derecho at Universidad Autónoma de Madrid. - 4 Students selected in Madrid are required to meet a study progress standard of at least 55 ECTS in the first year of their studies in Maastricht to be permitted to continue in the European Law School bachelor. - 5 The Maastricht rules and procedures apply to the components followed in Maastricht and the Madrid rules and procedures apply to the components followed in Madrid. - B. Application and selection (only applicable to students starting the programme in Maastricht) - A call for applications for the double degree programme is made in December of the second year of the programme.
+Only students who are on schedule in their bachelor studies are eligible to apply.